mpkocher/pydantic-cli/README.md

 # Limitations

 - Currently **only support flat "simple" types** (e.g., floats, ints, strings, boolean).
 There's no current support for `List[T]` or nested dicts.
+- Leverages [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) underneath the hood and argparse is a bit thorny of an API to build on top of.

+### To Improve

+- Better type descriptions in help
+- Better communication of required "options" in help
+- Add load from JSON file